GenerativeAI4Finance/GenerativeAI4Finance/README.md

   And later expanding to Wealth management & Asset Management.
 We will build our own technology stack, tools from scratch.
 - 👀 Let's collect use cases, set of tools, AI infra already available and so on.
 - 🌱 Let's start from a "Hello World" but then build something remarkable for the World.
-- 💞️ Let your imagination and coding skills to come together.
+- 💞️ Let your imagination and coding skills come together.
 Start from the use cases you think should be built.
 Think of Co-Pilots for various roles.
 - 📫 Reach out for more at admin@vaayushop.com.
 GenerativeAI4Finance is part of Vaayushop. (https://www.vaayushop.com/)

 <!---